ELF-Lab/OjibweMorph/README.md

 * Anna Stacey
 * Reed Steiner

-### Funding

-This work was supported by a SSHRC Insight Grant (435-2023-0474) awarded to Hammerly, Arppe, and Silfverberg and a SSHRC Partnership Grant (895-2019-1012) to Arppe, Silfverberg and Hammerly (among others).

-### Organizations and resources
+#### Organizations and resources
 * [AltLab](https://altlab.ualberta.ca/)
 * [CultureFoundry](https://www.culturefoundrystudios.com/)
 * [Foma](https://fomafst.github.io/)
 * [Giellatekno](https://giellatekno.uit.no/index.eng.html)
 * [Ojibwe People's Dictionary](https://ojibwe.lib.umn.edu/about-ojibwe-language)
 * [UBC ELF-Lab](https://github.com/ELF-Lab)

+#### Funding

+This work was supported by a SSHRC Insight Grant (435-2023-0474) awarded to Hammerly, Arppe, and Silfverberg and a SSHRC Partnership Grant (895-2019-1012) to Arppe, Silfverberg and Hammerly (among others).

 ### Citation
 To cite this work or the contents of the repository (including, but not limited to, datasets, tables, explanations, methods, analysis, structure, etc) in an academic work, please use the following: